jugglinmike/chrome-screenshot-race/readme.md

    after each navigation.
 It halts when any two screenshots do not match, ending by saving the screenshots to a file named `results.html`.

+   The runtime behavior of the script may be configured through command-line options.
+Execute the command `python main.py --help` for more information.

 ## Analysis

 The following images are examples of screenshots captured when running this